kazepis/radio-guru/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-# DISCLAIMER: This a work in progress which began in early December 2020
+# DISCLAIMER: This is a work in progress which began in early December 2020.
+Will try to reach demo stage as soon as possible

 <!-- PROJECT LOGO -->
 <br />